apache/trafficcontrol/traffic_ops/experimental/webfront/README.md

 No restart is needed to re-read the forwarding rule file and apply; within 60 seconds of a change in the file, it will pick up the new mappings.
 However, authorized routes files are not re-read.
 Touch the forwarding rule file to trigger an update.

+**Legacy TO support**

+Currently, the Mojo app reqires a valid Mojo token.
+As long as the Mojo code use a Mojo token for authorization, the Auth server and the API GW handle legacy authorization in the following way

+* Upon every sucessful login, the auth server performs additional login against the Mojo app and recieves a Mojo token
+* The Mojo token is added as a claim to the user's JWT
+* Upon successive API calls, the API GW pulls the claim from the JWT and set a "mojolicious" cookie on the request

+In addition, if a request contains a "mojolicious" cookie instead of an authentication bearer token, the API GW bypass JWT authentication.
+This is to support legacy code that access TO API without logging in via the new auth server.

 **Before you begin**

 You will need to generate a server certificate for ssl connections against webfront.
 In the project directory, run
 ~~~~
 openssl req -x509 -sha256 -nodes -days 3650 -newkey rsa:2048 -keyout server.key -out server.crt
 ~~~~

 **Run the server**